nicoscore99/arriva/readme.md

 Stuff that can be improved:

 - Expand EPD functionality to prevent blinking every time the screen changes
+- Write tests for the queries (But how to run from Github server with credentials?)
 - Flake8 the code